HB-Portfolio/portfolio-asteroid-field/README.md

 ## Game Overview

-Asteroid Field is a game where the player navigates a spaceship through an asteroid field, avoiding collisions with asteroids and collecting stars to score points.
+Asteroid Field is a game where the player navigates a spaceship through an asteroid field, avoiding collisions with asteroids to score points.
 The game gets progressively more challenging as the speed of the asteroids increases over time.

 ### Key Features